Research / Healthy food and physical activity environments

 Whāinga | Aim

-This project aims to identify: an optimal diet that meets the nutritional needs of Aotearoa New Zealand’s population while reducing greenhouse gas emissions, at minimal additional cost to individuals; and a version of this diet that is more culturally acceptable to Māori.
-It will also identify a range of feasible and acceptable policies to help New Zealanders move towards these theoretical diets.
+This project aimed to identify: an optimal diet that meets the nutritional needs of Aotearoa New Zealand’s population while reducing greenhouse gas emissions, at minimal additional cost to individuals; and a version of this diet that is more culturally acceptable to Māori.
+It also sought to identify a range of feasible and acceptable policies to help New Zealanders move towards these theoretical diets.

 Huarahi I Whāia | Approach

-The impact of these interventions will be modelled to inform policymakers and practitioners about how best to improve population diets to maximise health and environmental co-benefits.
+The impact of these policies was modelled to inform policymakers and practitioners about how best to improve population diets to maximise health and environmental co-benefits.

 YouTube video